 I bought a new car from a dealership and I’m hearing horrible sounds coming from the engine and I think there might be something seriously wrong with it.
 I just bought it a couple weeks ago, I should be able to return it and get a functioning vehicle.
 What are my options here?

 Our answer: Hi there, thank you for your question.
 The organization which oversees the law governing certain aspects of dealerships is the Vehicle Sales Authority (VSA), so I would suggest you contact them directly.
 There is no law that gives consumers the right to easily return a vehicle.
 According to their website, you may be able to return a vehicle if the dealership has an advertised or stated return policy, if the vehicle did not meet the minimum standards for a vehicle to be driven on the road at the time of purchase, or if there was a material misrepresentation of the vehicle at the time of purchase.
 You can find out more about this on their webpage here.
 I might suggest taking a look at the How to Resolve a Dispute and Filing a Complaint with the VSA Fact Sheets.
 This may not apply to your situation but there is also the Canadian Motor Vehicle Arbitration Plan (CAMVAP), which is a program that allows disputes between consumers and vehicle manufacturers to be resolved through binding arbitration.
 They deal with disputes about alleged defects in the assembly of a vehicle or implementation of the new vehicle warranty.
+Please note that FCA Canada Ltd. (Fiat, Chrysler, Dodge, Jeep, RAM trucks) does not participate in CAMVAP’s program, therefore claims for FCA will not be accepted.
 I hope this helps and best of luck!